 To freeze lasagna without baking:

-Assemble lasagna in a freezer and oven-safe container, cover tightly with plastic wrap and foil and freeze for up to three months.
+Assemble lasagna in a freezer-to-oven-safe container, cover tightly with plastic wrap and foil, and freeze for up to three months.

 Or, preheat the oven to 375 F and bake frozen lasagna (plastic wrap removed) for 1 hour or until the center is hot.
 Remove the foil and bake for an additional 15 minutes.